neo-devops-ws/CoffeeShop/README.md

 # ☕ CoffeeShop: GitHub Learning in 3 Days

-A hands-on project to master GitHub's developer productivity ecosystem while building a coffee shop API, all within GitHub Codespaces.
+A hands-on project to master GitHub's developer productivity ecosystem while building a coffee shop API, all within the GitHub ecosystem.

 ## 🎯 Overview